 - Set the opacity of this ArtMesh to 0%.

-Checking the number of masks on the editor
+Check the number of masks in the Editor

-In Cubism Editor 4.0.03 or later, statistics information allows you to check the number of clippings in the model and the type of mask permutations.
+In Cubism Editor, the number of clippings in the model and the mask permutation types can be checked with statistics.

 Counting masks recognized by the SDK